 - Culture blind?
 Temperance Brennan is so dedicated to science and the intellect that she is Life blind, ignorant of some of the basic niceties and courtesies of human society.
 In one episode she and Booth enter an interrogation room to...well, interrogate, an obese woman.
 Booth remarks on a peculiar smell in the room and Brennan proceeds to tell him that it is coming off the woman in the room and is created by a fungus that grows in the fat folds of the morbidly obese, while standing within three feet of her.
 The subject of the verbal monograph is not amused, and Brennan is taken a bit aback because she was "only telling the truth."
 In another episode, Bones and Booth go to see a man about a case and find him engaged in a small outdoor religious ceremony (memorial service?).
 They pause before approaching the group to discuss the case - and further the plot - and as they do the group begins a prayer.
 When the plot has been sufficiently furthered Bones steps off to approach the man they're there to see and Booth grabs her arm - "Wait a minute, Bones." *points* "Praying?"
 Brennan gives him a look of complete oblivious confusion and says, "But we're not members."

-- The Office: Michael Scott from the American version could be this trope's poster child.
+- The Office (US): Michael Scott from the American version could be this trope's poster child.
 His misunderstanding of other races and cultures is massive.

-- Revolution: Granted, she's been purposefully kept sheltered for most of her life and their settlement is supposedly out of the way...but how does someone spend 15 years growing up in a post-Blackout world and still not fully grasp how things work there?
+- Revolution: Granted, Charlie Matheson has been purposefully kept sheltered for most of her life and their settlement is supposedly out of the way...but how does someone spend 15 years growing up in a post-Blackout world and still not fully grasp how things work there?
 Fortunately, she has come a long way since then.

 - Star Trek: The Next Generation: Classic example is Data.
 Although his backstory has him serving in Starfleet for almost two decades after he was discovered and before he's assigned to the ship, apparently no one bothered to talk to him for all that time because it's only when he arrives on the Enterprise that he starts learning about things like aphorisms, clichés, common sayings, human social behaviour and the like.